 Fourthly, both matter and energy resources are depleted with the production of new goods (and services).
 The amount of matter extracted depends on both the produced output in each industry and the quantity of socioeconomic stock that is recycled in each period.
 Likewise, energy from renewable sources can be regenerated periodically, whereas non-renewable energy becomes dissipated.
 Lastly, matter and energy reserves expand as new resources are converted into reserves and contract as natural reserves are employed for production purposes.

-[4.3] Model setting and baseline scenario
+[5.3] Model Setting and Baseline Scenario

 The model is coded and simulated in an R environment.
-Model parameters and exogenous variables have been selected to obtain a realistic scenario (see also Codina and Fevereiro 2022).
+Model parameters and exogenous variables have been selected to obtain a realistic scenario (see also Vallès Codina and Fevereiro 2022).
 Initial values for endogenous variables are set to zero, and simultaneous solutions for endogenous variables have been obtained through 100 iterations per period.

-Table 1 illustrates the balance-sheet matrix (BSM) of the examined two-area economy after twenty periods.
+Table 2 illustrates the balance-sheet matrix (BSM) of the examined two-area economy after twenty periods.
 This table displays tangible stocks (fixed capital), financial assets, and financial liabilities of each macro-sector.
-In Table 2, the corresponding transactions-flow matrix (TFM) is presented.
+In Table 3, the corresponding transactions-flow matrix (TFM) is presented.
 The TFM reveals financial flows linked to stocks and sectoral budget constraints.
 It combines the national income equations (identities) with sectoral flow-of-funds accounting.
-Table 3 displays the input-output matrix (IOM), which allows highlighting cross-industry interdependencies.
-Table 4 shows the physical flow matrix (PFM) of the economy, that is, its material and energy balances.
-Finally, Table 5 displays the physical stock-flow matrix (PSM).
+Table 4 displays the input-output matrix (IOM), which allows highlighting cross-industry interdependencies.
+Table 5 shows the physical flow matrix (PFM) of the economy, that is, its material and energy balances.
+Finally, Table 6 displays the physical stock-flow matrix (PSM).
 It allows highlighting the dynamic changes in the most important physical stocks for human activities (Dafermos et al. 2016).
 These tables have been used to derive and verify the accounting structure of the model – specifically to define the identity equations.

 Note that, in this prototype version of the model, simulations are purely numerical.
 As a result, the related findings are qualitative in nature rather than quantitative.
-The reason for running the model with numerical values (rather than real data) is to ensure the model’s water-tightness, irrespective of the particular identification chosen.
+The reason for running the model with numerical values (rather than real data) is to ensure the model’s consistency, irrespective of the particular identification chosen.
 Additionally, this enables preliminary testing of model dynamics across a range of scenarios.

-Figure 1 and Figure 2 display Sankey diagrams illustrating money transactions and credit/debit relationships across various macro-sectors of the economy after 10 periods.
+Figure 5 and Figure 6 display Sankey diagrams illustrating money transactions and credit/debit relationships across various macro-sectors of the economy after 10 periods.
 The first diagram visually complements the TFM.
 All variables, including those associated with the second area (referred to as 'A2' in the diagram), are denominated in the currency of the first area ('A1').
-While the level of aggregation is higher compared to that of the TFM, Figure 1 provides a snapshot of the monetary flows that interconnect each sector, both domestically and across national borders.
+While the level of aggregation is higher compared to that of the TFM, Figure 5 provides a snapshot of the monetary flows that interconnect each sector, both domestically and across national borders.
 It shows that every payment originates from somewhere and goes to somewhere, and any changes in financial assets/liabilities of one sector are matched by opposite changes in financial assets/liabilities of other sectors.
-Variables in Figure 2 are also expressed in monetary terms.
+Variables in Figure 6 are also expressed in monetary terms.
 However, what is depicted are input-output relationships spanning different industries.
 This reveals the process by which a vector of demand for final goods and services faced by each industry turns into the production of industry-specific gross outputs ('out' in the diagram).
 Part of these outputs are utilized as inputs ('in') by other industries.